Brisbane Football Club (1866–1887)

-The club was to last around only 20 years, disappearing from the public record in late 1887, when rugby football was in the ascendancy in Brisbane and the Victorian Association in Queensland was in decline.
+Reputational damage due to its defections to rugby on its identity and damaging losses in both codes ultimately led to its demise in 1887.
+The club was to last around only 20 years, and its allegiance to rugby signalled the end of Australian rules popularity in Queensland.

 History

 Mid-1800s: first football games in Brisbane

 Football has been played in Brisbane from very early times, as evidenced by this notice in The Moreton Bay Courier in 1849 (a mere 25 years after the arrival of the first white settlers in the Brisbane region, at which time the population was around 2000 people, many of whom were former convicts and poor Irish immigrants):